win-acme/win-acme/docs/manual/upgrading/index.md

   rather than keeping the old file around.
 This is because the file also contains configuration information for the .NET CLR which has to match the build it's been generated for.

+## Testing
+It's recommended to review and test all scheduled renewals after an upgrade.

 ## Migrations
 Some versions of win-acme have required or recommended migration steps, which are listed here. "v1.9.5" in this case means that you can or should read this if you're migrating from a version below 1.9.5